peggyo/tmp/Project steps.md

 DB_PWD=password
 ```

 - Then, in Nano, enter Crtl-X and you will be prompted whether to Save.
 Click Y for yes.
-Then you will be prompted for the file name, which will default to .env because of your 'nano .env' entry, so press return.
+Then you will be prompted for the file name, which will default to .env because of your earlier *'nano .env'* command, so press return to accept the default file name.

 Start your server as before:
 - *DO#*`nohup node start &`

 ### For a Client side REST API test:

-There are a number of ways that this can be implemented, so it is not fully addressed here.
+There are a number of ways that this can be implemented, so deployment is not fully addressed here.
 Here is one option:

+  - The client HTML and JS files used for your tests can be placed under the app server's Public directory.
   - Your client side REST API test still requires the web server app where the API resides to be running, so deploy that in the same way as described when using MongoDB.
-  - The client HTML and JS files used for your tests can be placed under the app server's Public directory.
   - Access the Client side tests via a browser with a path to the HTML test file by typing it into the Browser address, or adding a link in your Web server app's page.
 For example:
           Example URL:
               http://[DO IP]:[port]/TestAPI.HTML

 Some students opt for more separation from their server app.
-Some incorportated the REST API into their existing server app.
+Some incorporate the REST API into their existing server app without using a separate test page.
 Deployment steps may vary, but by this stage you've had practice.

 ## Trouble Shooting